 The Difference Between a Disaster and an Adventure is Your Attitude

-In this article I explore how your beliefs are connected to success and the importance of your self talk and attitude.
+In Discovering I am an Ambivert, I explore how your beliefs are connected to success and the importance of your self talk and attitude.
 They say that the difference between a disaster and an adventure is your attitude.
 You’ll rarely hear me say ‘that was a disaster’ as I am a glass half full kind of person and believe you choose how you respond to things.
 Let’s be clear though – I experience the rollercoaster of emotions that comes with running your own business, being a parent and watching my dear Mum fade away with dementia.
 I laugh, I cry, I get angry and frustrated, but mostly I pause and think before I speak or react.
 It’s a skill I have learnt to develop over time.
 It does not come naturally to respond in this way and the voice in my head often swears when things don’t go as planned, but I’m learning to quiet my mind and choose how I respond, because I have a choice!
 I am better at this when with clients and probably less self disciplined when amongst family.

 I could have felt angry about the fact that my holiday was delayed.